In the guide

 At the operational level APHA establishes a central disease control centre (CDCC).
 The CDCC is a virtual structure and will be located across multiple sites and include functions delivered across the agency.
 The CDCC coordinates operational activities taking place at the forward operating base (FOB) and permanently operating customer service centres (CSCs).
 The CDCC follows tactical direction and policy guidance set out in the relevant disease control strategies, contingency plans and operational instructions.

 The FOB implements the disease control operation, ensuring that local operational partners and stakeholders are appropriately engaged.
 The FOB follows tactical direction and policy guidance set out in the relevant disease control strategies, contingency plans and operational instructions.
 A FOB will be established close to the outbreak or incident location, providing an operational base for those teams that are predominantly involved in field based activities.
-Dependant on the nature of an outbreak, further FOBs may be established.
+Dependent on the nature of an outbreak, further FOBs may be established.
 An FOB manager is appointed, responsible for managing the local accommodation, facilities and resources, including staff, arranging for the provision of arrival, induction, training and departure processes.

 In line with their responsibilities under the Civil Contingencies Act 2004, local authorities will also prepare contingency plans to take account of local conditions and resources.
 This is usually undertaken by the emergency planning service within your local authority and individual plans are available to the public.

 For more information on specific diseases please see our individual animal disease guides.

 The latest national generic contingency plan for animal diseases can be found on the GOV.UK website.Back to top